At a glance

 Potassium, on the other hand, is found in beetroot tops, leafy green vegetables, avocados, and salmon, and many individuals don’t consume enough potassium-rich foods to promote healthy levels, especially after a night of drinking.

-Getting the right sodium-to-potassium ratio from dietary sources can be challenging, and taking electrolyte powder is an excellent strategy to replenish lost electrolytes and rehydrate your body after alcohol consumption.
+Getting the right sodium-to-potassium ratio from dietary sources is crucial, and incorporating bone broth or a homemade electrolyte drink is an excellent strategy to support balanced electrolyte levels.

 How to prevent alcohol-related dehydration